-NOTE For SPoT Presence, you do not need to perform calibration.
-See SPoT Presence for more information.
+For SPoT Presence, you do not need to perform calibration.
+See Introduction to SPoT Presence Overview on page 91 for more information.

 Calibrator Process Overview

 This section provides you with an overview of the calibrator process.

 Calibration must be performed once on each radio band (2.4 GHz and 5 GHz) for each calibration point.
 For each calibration point, 30 seconds is recommended between the start and end calibration calls to allow the system to collect sufficient signal reports to determine the point's observation matrix (OM).
 During this period the person performing the calibration should stand on the spot and slowly turn 360° to allow the signal fluctuations caused by the human body to average out.
 The SPoT Calibrator App is available for iOS and Android operating systems, and can be downloaded directly from the Google Play Store or the Apple iTunes App Store.
 See the relevant section depending on which operating system your device is running: